kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-1-5.md

   - [x] Create webhook

 #### Post-scaffold
-This method will be used to take actions after the main scaffolding is performed, e.g. cleanup.
+This hook will be used to take actions after the main scaffolding is performed, e.g. cleanup.

-NOTE: a filesystem abstraction will **NOT** be passed to this method, as post-scaffold task do not require it.
+NOTE: a filesystem abstraction will **NOT** be passed to this hook, as post-scaffold task do not require it.
 In case some post-scaffold task requires a filesystem abstraction, it could be added.

+NOTE 2: the project configuration is saved by the CLI before calling this hook, so changes done to the configuration at this hook will not be persisted.

 - Required/optional
   - [ ] Required